-focus-only Motif Style Guide: Navigation in which the user can move focus to navigation a control without interacting with that control, for example, without activating a push button.
+Motif Style Guide: Navigation in which the user can move focus to a focus-only navigation control without interacting with that control, for example, without activating a push button.

-Motif Style Guide: A means of determining which element or focus policy window receives input focus.
+focus policy Motif Style Guide: A means of determining which element or window receives input focus.
 See explicit focus and implicit focus. folder An icon that represents a directory.